newbreedofgeek/react-stepzilla/README.md

 - improve code coverage

 #### change log
+- 3.1.0
+  - new dev task build-example added, which packs the example app into 'docs' so we can use ghpages
 - 3.0.1
   - fixes [#7](../../../../newbreedofgeek/react-stepzilla/issues/7). - dist left out so npm install don't work
 - 3.0.0